seyramgabriel/brokencrystals/README.md

      its parameters into an object.
 This means that a requests like `/marketplace?__proto__[TestKey]=TestValue` will lead to a creation of `Object.TestKey`.
      One can test if an attack was successful by viewing the new property created in the console.
      This EP also supports prototype pollution based DOM XSS using a payload such as `__proto__[prototypePollutionDomXss]=data:,alert(1);`.
-     The "legitimate" code tries to use the `prototypePollutionDomXss` parameter as a source for a script tag, so if the exploit is not used via this key it won't work.
+     The "leg.itimate" code tries to use the `prototypePollutionDomXss` parameter as a source for a script tag, so if the exploit is not used via this key it won't work.
   2. The EP GET `/api/email/sendSupportEmail` represents the server side vulnerability, by having a rookie URI parsing mistake (similar to the client side).
      This means that a request such as `/api/email/sendSupportEmail?name=Bob%20Dylan&__proto__[status]=222&to=username%40email.com&subject=Help%20Request&content=Help%20me..` will lead to a creation of `uriParams.status`, which is a parameter used in the final JSON response.